 Red-eared sliders require more work than many people think.
 They also get much larger and need more room than is often implied by pet stores and other vendors.
 A large tank, special reptile lighting, and an appropriate diet are just a few things you'll want to make sure you provide to your red-eared slider.

 02 of 08

-Look at their eyes, shell, how they swim, and whether or not they seem very active.
-There are some key indicators to help you determine whether or not a red eared slider is healthy.
+Look at its eyes, shell, how it swims, and whether or not it seems very active.
+There are some key indicators to help you determine whether or not a red-eared slider is healthy.

 03 of 08

 Small aquariums are good for young turtles but as red-eared sliders mature they will require a tank that can hold well over 100 gallons of water.
 Creative turtle owners use all sorts of novel housing ideas to meet the roomy requirements of their red-eared sliders using things like pre-formed plastic pond liners to make homes more like indoor ponds.
 And, if you have an outdoor pond, and a securely fenced yard to keep your turtle in and predators out, you might consider putting your turtle outdoors for at least part of the year.

 Water quality must be maintained no matter where you house your turtle and both supplemental heat and UVB lighting should be provided.
 Setting all of this up is the hardest part but once your tank or pond is established the maintenance isn't all that bad.

 04 of 08